Higher-order parabolic equations with VMO assumptions and general boundary conditions with variable leading coefficients: Proof of Theorem

-In this section, we prove Theorem \ref{thm:VMOproblemLStx} in the special case when $\Omega=\bR^d_+$.
-The proof is divided into several steps.
+The proof of Theorem \ref{thm:VMOproblemLStx} is divided into several steps.
 From Steps 1 to 3, we will assume $p=q\in(1,\infty)$ and we will show that the estimate \eqref{eq:VMOtimespaceLSgjtx} holds in this case.
 In Step 4, we will extrapolate the estimate from the previous steps to the case $p\neq q$ and complete the proof.